MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-create-and-deploy-template.md

 1. Open Visual Studio Code and create a new file called *azuredeploy.json*.

 1. The Visual Studio Code ARM template extension comes configured with snippets to help you develop templates.
 Let's start by adding a blank template.
-On the first line of the file, enter *arm*.
+On line 1 of the file, enter *arm*.

 1. Visual Studio Code automatically displays several potential choices that start with **arm!**.
 Select the **Azure Resource Manager (ARM) template**.
 Visual Studio Code automatically processes the schemas and languages for your template.